Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 The second reason on whether to just increase longevity has to do with longevity in the game in general. +80 is a significant boost already, and any additional years added have diminishing returns.
 Consider that by the end of the game your citizens can live to 130 without this boost.
 The game itself only lasts about 300 years so adding another 20 years does not really justify the 4 point cost of Venerable.
 Instead it is more logical to add some minor bonuses that have the right flavor to the trait.

 The bonuses added to Venerable however cannot be large enough to skew how the AI should normally use these races.
-AI game files are hardcoded to purposefully weigh each racial trait to determine how best to use them.
+AI game files are hardcoded to weigh each racial trait to determine how to use them.
 Our KISS principle is not to change many game files and as such it is best to give two minor buffs instead of one large buff and thus explains why it is just a tiny 2% here for two traits.